Clinician using camera-based assessment with a patient in clinic and via telehealth

 AI that captures what clinicians need to see

-The gap in virtual care
+The challenge in clinical care

 Can the patient raise their arm after surgery?